Chipotle Vegan Black Bean Burgers

 Instructions

-- Drain and rinse black beans.
+- Start by draining and rinsing a can of black beans, or make your own fresh.
 Just be sure to get rid of all the liquid.

 - Dice the onion and red pepper into small chunks.

-- This recipe makes 4-5 medium-sized patties.
-To form the patties, simply form a chunk of the batter into a ball, place it on the flat surface of the pan, and then pat it out flat.
+- This recipe makes 4-5 medium-sized bean burgers.
+To make the patties, simply form a chunk of the batter into a ball, place it on the flat surface of the pan, and then pat it out flat.
 They should spread out in a circular shape.
 You'll want them to be not too thick and not too thin.
-See my photos to get a good idea of the size.

-- Line a baking sheet with parchment paper and bake at 350°F for 20-25 minutes.
+- Line a baking sheet with and bake at 350°F for 20-25 minutes.
 They also do well in an air fryer.
-You even pan-fry in a non-stick skillet.
-However, for the firmest patties, baking or air frying are recommended.
+You can pan-fry; however, for the firmest patties, baking or air frying are recommended.

 Video